ColinShaw/python-keras-pet-segmentation/README.md

 achieve a result that reinforces regions at any scale that cummulatively have the features we are looking for.
 Constrast this with something like U-Net that superficially looks very similar, but is actually concatenating the outputs of the transpose convolution layers.
-The U-Net approach results in significantly more trainable parameters with a different dynamic with regard to how it segments the image.
+Reason for this is the use of multiple convolution outputs that cause problems in tensor shape using addition.
+The U-Net approach results in significantly more trainable parameters, resulting in the potential for better segmentation at the expense of more training.

 One thing that is critical is to use a good metric for loss so that the model trains well.
 This can be accomplished several ways.
 It is actually possible